Population (2021): 212.5 million

-The country overtook South Africa to become the continent’s largest economy in 2014, after rebasing its GDP calculation to more than S$688 billion.2 Nigeria saw real GDP growth of 0.8% in 2017, and bilateral trade with Singapore stands at S$390.3 million in the same year.
+The country overtook South Africa to become the continent’s largest economy in 2014, after rebasing its GDP calculation to more than S$688 billion.1

-Nigeria has the largest population in Africa, estimated at 190.6 million in 2017.
+Nigeria has the largest population in Africa, estimated at 212.5 million in 2021.
 This also makes it the seventh most populated country in the world.
-At the current average growth rate of 6.5% per year, Nigeria is likely to become the third most populous nation by 2050.3
+At the current urban population average growth rate of 6.5% per year, Nigeria is likely to become the third most populous nation by 2050.4

-3: “Nigeria ranks seventh most populous country in the world - NPC”, Punch, 11 April 2018
+4 “Nigeria ranks seventh most populous country in the world -NPC”, Punch, 11 April 2018

 Nigeria has 159 oil fields and 1,481 oil wells in operation.
 It is the largest producer of low-sulphur “sweet crude” in the Organization of Petroleum Exporting Countries (OPEC), producing around 1.9 million barrels per day (with an estimated maximum capacity of 2.5 million barrels).
 It is the tenth most petroleum-rich nation by size of reserves, and 70% of Nigeria’s government revenue is derived from oil.5